 Complications that can occur after PICC line placement include:

-- Air Embolism: During insertion of the PICC central line, air bubbles can enter the blood stream causing a decrease in blood pressure, confusion, increased heart rate, chest pain or shortness of breath.
-If a large amount of air is allowed to enter into the blood stream, it can prove fatal.
+- Air Embolism: During insertion of the PICC central line, air bubbles can enter the bloodstream causing a decrease in blood pressure, confusion, increased heart rate, chest pain or shortness of breath.
+If a large amount of air is allowed to enter into the bloodstream, it can prove fatal.

-- Misplaced catheter: After insertion of a central venous PICC line, the position of the catheter tip must be confirmed with an x-ray.
+- Misplaced Catheter: After insertion of a central venous PICC line, the position of the catheter tip must be confirmed with an X-ray.
 A poorly positioned PICC line can lead to abnormal heart rhythms or fluid pumped into parts of the body.
 Properly securing or suturing the PICC line after insertion is essential to prevent the PICC line from becoming dislodged from its original site.

 - Nerve Injury: During insertion of the catheter, if not properly performed, nerves can be injured or damaged, leading to numbness, weakness or paralysis.

 - Catheter Breakage: A central catheter can break due to improper anchoring or suturing, using the wrong size syringe, or if too much pressure is applied when flushing the line.
-Placing a catheter in the bend of the elbow or antecubital area should be avoided since repetitive bending of the arm could cause the catheter to break.

 Signs of a PICC line complication may include:

 - A burning sensation or pain in the arms, back, neck, chest, shoulder or leg